srele96/sk-engine/README.md

 ### What can I currently make?

 I am confident I could create a `Node` class that contains object data and takes in a texture or whatever which is just an OpenGL program which accepts uniforms and I could play with different matrices and objects in the scene that way...
 I could have some kind of API doing that!
 The current code that creates a window and renders data to it could be a separate thing for itself as a documentation of the process so far...
 I had so much fun doing all of that!
 I feel like I could just keep going, and damn I really need to learn the math.

+### Maybe I overwhelmed myself?

+I've read implementation of various methods and classes of `Babylon.js` to gain understanding in some common patterns that widely adopted engine uses.
+I've read so much and I feel like I have so much information with very limited experience so far.
+They use advanced methods that I am not familiar with, however I've gained quite a few ideas on what to do now.
+I could play with frustum, matrices, rotations, etc...
+Figure out math by pen, paper, tutorials, books, etc... then implement that math using OpenGL and programming!

+Let's let it sink in!